FeatherFramework/feather-trapper/README.md

 ## How-to-configure

 - The configuration for prices and non-playable characters (NPC) butchers can be found in `shared/data/butchers.lua`.
-- The configuration for the animal's loots can be found in `shared/data/loots.lua`.
+- The configuration for the animal's loot can be found in `shared/data/loots.lua`.

 ## Disclaimers and Credits
 Thanks to BCC and Feather Team